St. Francis plans to start taking over Omaha-area child welfare cases 3 months early, in October

 “This is being done to ensure a safe transition of cases over a three-month period, rather than all at once on Jan.
 1,” she said in a statement.

-State Sen. Sara Howard of Omaha, the Health and Human Services Committee chairwoman, said it's smart to have a slower transition, but she worried that starting the transition without knowing how the legal cases will turn out could result in more upheaval.
+State Sen. Sara Howard of Omaha, the chairwoman of the Health and Human Services Committee, said it’s smart to have a slower transition, but she worried that starting the transition without knowing how the legal cases will turn out could result in more upheaval.

 Sign up for The World-Herald's afternoon updates